Side Effects Of Hair Dye: The Truth Behind The False Colors

 - Keep the color solution away from your eyes, and always wear protective gloves.

-- The FDA recommends that you don’t leave the color solution on your hair longer than directed on the packaging.
+- Don’t leave the color solution on your hair longer than directed on the packaging.

 - Don’t color your hair if your scalp is itchy or sunburned.

-- Also, never use hair color on your eyelashes or eyebrows.
-This can be very harmful to your eyes and you even risk going blind – no joke!17 18
+- Never use hair color on your eyelashes or eyebrows.
+This can be very harmful to your eyes and you even risk going blind.26 27

 If all this talk about chemicals has you worried about what you’re subjecting your mane to, don’t worry.
 There are plenty of natural ways to tint your hair that don’t involve harmful chemicals.

-Henna has been used for centuries by women in Asia to add a reddish, burgundy hue to hair.
-Henna hair dye also conditions your hair and leaves it luxuriously soft.
+- Henna: This has been used for centuries by women in Asia to add a reddish, burgundy hue to hair.
+Henna also conditions your hair and leaves it luxuriously soft.
 With regular use, your hair becomes naturally henna-colored, which can work well if you have dark brown hair.

-- Lemon juice can help lighten hair, if that’s your goal.
+- Lemon juice: This can help lighten hair if that’s your goal.

-- Chamomile tea can help add natural highlights.
+- Chamomile tea: This can help add natural highlights.

-- Black tea and coffee, brewed and then cooled, can help make hair darker.
+- Black tea and coffee: When brewed, cooled, and then applied, this can help make hair darker.